SiLeBAT/epi-lab-resources/DevelopersGuide/NgRx-Actions.md

 * The action can have multiple targets.
 It is not recommended to use a reducer as a target for the action.

 #### Where to define it
 SSA actions should be defined in a seperate action file in a module or sub module folder.
-One action file should describe the flow of a part of the application.
+The file should describe the flow of a part of the application.

 #### Precautions
 * A developer is not allowed to reuse this action.
 But he can change the action to a MSA action, check all targets and side-effects and then reuse the action.